dev-chenxing/mwse-modding-tutorial/docs/2_crafting_framework_recipes.md

 	})
 ```

-The script of leveling up skill module skill is a bit complicated.
-If you want to level up a skill module skill. you pass the skill id to the `getSkill()` function and the increase value to the `levelUpSkill()` function.
+Leveling up a skill module skill is a bit complicated.
+To level up a skill module skill you pass the skill id to the `getSkill()` function and the increase value to the `levelUpSkill()` function.

 ```Lua hl_lines="1"
 	skillModule.getSkill("Bushcrafting"):levelUpSkill(10)
 end
 ```

 Now we can finally test the script.
 As you can see, our character has 5 fabric in their inventory and is level 20 in bushcrafting.
 Let's activate the fabric.
 Our Craftable Bandage is right here.
 Craft!
-You have successfully craft Bandage!
+You have successfully crafted a Bandage!

 That's it for today!
 You've officially made your first MWSE mod!
-But both the tutorial and the mod are not finished jusy yet.
+But both the tutorial and the mod are not finished just yet.
 There is still a lot to learn and some features to add.
-Stay tune for the next video.
+Stay tuned for the next video.
 Bye!

 ??? example "What your main.lua should look like"

     ```lua
 	--[[
 		Mod: Craftable Bandage
 		Author: Amalie

 		This mod allows you to craft OAAB bandages with novice bushcrafting skill.
 		It serves as an alternative to alchemy and restoration.
 	]] --